r0zar/signet/packages/signet-sdk/README.md

 # Signet SDK

-A unified SDK for interacting with the Signet Chrome extension, with both high-level domain-specific APIs and low-level messaging capabilities.
+A lightweight communication library for interacting with the Signet Chrome extension.
+This SDK provides a simple messaging system for web applications to seamlessly integrate with Signet's wallet and blockchain capabilities.

 ## Features

-- Domain-specific APIs for prediction markets and token transfers
+- 🔑 **Secure Communication**: Standardized messaging protocol between web apps and the Signet extension
-- UI controls for extension interaction
+- 📬 **Type-Safe API**: Complete TypeScript support with type definitions for all operations
-- Wallet and transaction event subscription
+- 🔌 **Extension Detection**: Helpers to detect if Signet is installed and available
-- Low-level Message class system for custom communications
+- 💰 **Wallet Integration**: Get balances, create transfers, and manage assets
-- Type-safe API with TypeScript support
+- 📝 **Transaction Signing**: Support for transfers and prediction market transactions
-- Backward compatibility with legacy message formats
+- 🔄 **Async Messaging**: Promise-based request/response system with timeout handling

 ## Installation